Claims — March 17, 2026

 Supervision Received

 Works under the guidance and direct supervision of the Board of Parks and Recreation, "Park Board."
-[Note: The Town Manager reference has been removed from the revised version.]

 Supervision Exercised

-Exercises administrative direction over the Department of Parks and Recreation, "Department".
+Exercises administrative direction over the Department of Parks and Recreation, "Department."
 Employees of the Department, parks, open spaces, and recreational programming.

 Essential Duties and Responsibilities